 We reserve the right to deny enrollment to any child whose behavior, in the opinion of the director, constitutes a threat to the well-being or safety of themselves, other children or staff or whose special needs cannot be met with reasonable accommodations.
-Prior to denial of service, the director and teachers will meet with parents or guardians in an attempt to establish a plan for the child that will allow for continued enrollment.
-This may involve an alternate schedule or perhaps referral to an outside agency or specialist for screening, assessment, and possible follow-up services.
+Our goal is to limit the use of suspension, expulsion and other exclusionary measures by implementing the following procedures and following best practices in guidance.
+Prior to denial of service, the director and teachers will meet with parents or guardians in an attempt to establish an action plan for the child that will allow for continued enrollment.
+This may involve classroom strategies, at-home strategies, an alternate schedule or perhaps referral to an outside agency or specialist for screening, assessment, and possible follow-up services.
 Failure to help develop or follow the established plan may result in termination of enrollment.